IHRA definition of antisemitism: Adoption

 The IHRA working definition of antisemitism (IHRA-WDA) has been adopted for internal use by a number of government and political institutions.
 The United Kingdom was the first country to adopt the definition (12 December 2016), followed by Israel.
 By 2018, according to Lerman, the IHRA-WDA had been formally adopted by 6 of the 31 governments whose countries are members of IHRA, though he notes that it is unclear whether those countries adopted the attached examples.

-Israel's Minister of Strategic Affairs wrote an op-ed in Newsweek in July 2020 calling for social media companies to fully adopt the working definition, and the following month 120 organizations, led by StopAntisemitism.org, which is funded by philanthropist Adam Milstein, sent a letter to Facebook's Board of Directors, calling upon them to fully adopt the IHRA-WDA as the "cornerstone of Facebook's hate speech policy regarding antisemitism".
+Israel's Minister of Strategic Affairs wrote an op-ed in Newsweek in July 2020 calling for social media companies to fully adopt the working definition.
+The following month 120 organizations, led by StopAntisemitism.org sent a letter to Facebook's Board of Directors, calling upon them to fully adopt the IHRA-WDA as the "cornerstone of Facebook's hate speech policy regarding antisemitism".
 According to Neve Gordon, Facebook responded by saying its definition "draws on the spirit—and the text—of the IHRA" working definition but demonstrated reluctance to adopt the examples that relate to Israel, and critics of the IHRA-WDA also lobbied the company not to adopt it.

 In October 2020, Albania becoming the first Muslim-majority country to formally adopt the IHRA-WDA.

-As of September 2021, between 29 and 32 countries have adopted the IHRA-WDA, as well as the European Union, and numerous local governments and institutions around the world.
+As of September 2021, between 29 and 32 countries had adopted the IHRA-WDA, as well as the European Union, and numerous local governments and institutions around the world.